RISK: A Framework for GUI Agents in E-commerce Risk Management: Dataset Collection

-Appendix Figure~\ref{fig:overview} illustrates the token count and step count distribution of multi-step trajectories in RISK-Data, where we use the token count less than 21000 (around 82.94\% of trajectories) for training because of the GPU memory limit.
+Appx.
+Figure~\ref{fig:overview} illustrates the token count and step count distribution of multi-step trajectories in RISK-Data, where we use the token count less than 21000 (around 82.94\% of trajectories) for training because of the GPU memory limit.
 The minimum, maximum, and mean step count of trajectories are 4, 30, and 7.12, respectively.
 RISK-Bench consists of 802 single-step and 320 multi-step trajectories, where the easy, moderate, and difficult samples account for 47\%, 25\%, and 28\% in single-step tasks, and 30\%, 17\%, and 53\% in multi-step tasks, respectively.
-To ensure data integrity and prevent leakage, the samples in RISK-Bench are excluded from the training set.
+To prevent data leakage, the samples in RISK-Bench are excluded from the training set.